-9. Shall keep in confidence personally identifiable information obtained in the course of professional service, unless disclosure serves professional purposes or is required by law.
+Shall keep in confidence personally identifiable information obtained in the course of professional service, unless disclosure serves professional purposes or is required by law.

-(e) Obligation to the public requires that the Adjunct or Adjunct Instructor:
+Obligation to the public requires that the Adjunct or Adjunct Instructor:

-1. Shall take reasonable precautions to distinguish between personal views and those of any educational institution or organization with which the individual is affiliated.
+Shall take reasonable precautions to distinguish between personal views and those of any educational institution or organization with which the individual is affiliated.